 Ten foot drifts eventually blocked the Uckfield line, with services being suspended on 14th.
 33033 and snowploughs cleared the line on 15th, following which an attempt was made to provide a service which eventually led to the stranding of two DEMU's at Edenbridge.
 A further DEMU was sent to rescue the trapped unit but this became derailed and required rescue by a Class 33 with the Stewarts Lane breakdown crane on January 16th.
 Further use of Class 33's with snowploughs and continuous operation of the DEMU's kept the line clear of snow in time for the 19th's commuter services.

 By the 14th with many lines blocked an hourly locomotive assisted service was attempted between Ashford, Tonbridge & Charing Cross, reversing at Cannon Street in order to keep the locomotive at the front for the southbound run.
 These services ran with two four-car electric multiple units and locomotives from Classes 33, 47, 56 & 73.
 On January 16th a similar type of service was organised on the Victoria, Dartford, Gravesend, Faversham route, being extended on 17th to Ramsgate.
 Locomotive supported workings also operated over the Sittingbourne - Sheerness & Faversham - Dover routes.
+On January 17th a Victoria - Ramsgate working was noted at Faversham with 33059 and 4-CEP 1563 & 4-CAP 3311.
 By noon on the 18th conditions had improved sufficiently to allow gradual removal of the locomotives.
 Class 33's noted on these and similar workings included 33008/09/13/16/27/44/48/59, 33202/207

 Assistance with snow clearing came in the shape of the Aberdeen based Beilhack Snow Blower (ADB968500), which was noted on January 17th/18th in use on the worst affected lines hauled by 33048 & 33058.